IBMAppModernization/app-modernization-cf/lab2/README.md

 2. Before you redeploy the application, you will create a PostgreSQL database service instance.
 Optionally,you can view the available services by running the following command:

+    ```
     ibmcloud cf marketplace
+    ```

     This command will take a little while to run because it collects all catalog entries.

-3. Create your PostgreSQL database service.
+3. Create your PostgreSQL database service. (if you have already created a service instance skip to step 4)

-   The PostgreSQL database can be created from the command line using the ibmcloud resource service-instance-create command.
+   First, set the target resource group for the service instance.
+This will either be `default` or a specific resource group that your account administrator has created for you to use.
+Replace RESOURCE_GROUP in the first command with that value.
+Then, a PostgreSQL database can be created from the command line using the ibmcloud resource service-instance-create command.
 This takes a service instance name, a service name, plan name and location.
 For example, if you wished to create a database service named "mypsql-###" and you wanted it to be a "databases-for-postgresql" deployment on the standard plan running in the us-south region, the command would look like this:

    ```
+   ibmcloud target -g RESOURCE_GROUP
    ibmcloud resource service-instance-create mypsql-### databases-for-postgresql standard us-south
    ```

 4. Create a Cloud Foundry alias for the PostgreSQL database service.

    ```